littlesparkvt/Flatstrap-for-Bootstrap-3/README.md

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (and resets the minor and patch)
+- Breaking backward compatibility **bumps the major** while resetting minor and patch
-* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+- New additions without breaking backward compatibility **bumps the minor** while resetting the patch
-* Bug fixes and misc changes bumps the patch
+- Bug fixes and misc changes **bumps only the patch**

-For more information on SemVer, please visit [http://semver.org/](http://semver.org/).
+For more information on SemVer, please visit <http://semver.org/>.